animator/learn-python/contrib/advanced-python/OOPs.md

 omnivore.eat_meat()    # Accessing method from Carnivore
 omnivore.eat()         # Accessing method from Omnivore
 ```
+Multiple inheritance is a concept in object-oriented programming where a class can inherit properties and behaviors from more than one parent class.
+This means that a subclass can have multiple immediate parent classes, allowing it to inherit features from each of them.

 **Polymorphism** In object oriented Programming Python, Polymorphism
 simply means having many forms